Arnavion/libjass/README.md

 ### What are all these files?

 * The .ts files are the source of libjass.
 They are TypeScript files and must be compiled into JavaScript for the browser using the TypeScript compiler.
-Instructions are in BUILD.md

 * The ass.pegjs file is the source of a parser for the ASS format.

-* The rest of the files - index.xhtml, index.js, index.css, fonts.css are a sample implementation of how to use libjass.
-These files are not needed to use libjass on your website.
-They only exist as an example of the libjass API, placement of &lt;div&gt; elements to render the subs, etc.
+* The rest of the files - index.xhtml, index.js, index.css and fonts.css - are a sample implementation of how to use libjass on a web page.
+They demonstrate the API to call, how to place &lt;div&gt; elements to render the subs, etc.

 ### I want to use libjass for my website.
 What do I need to do?

-1. You need to build libjass.js and ass.pegjs.js using the instructions in BUILD.md
+1. You need to build libjass.js using the instructions in BUILD.md
-1. You need to load libjass.js and ass.pegjs.js on the page with your video.
+1. You need to load libjass.js on the page with your video.
 1. You need to call the libjass API.

+Only libjass.js is needed to use libjass on your website.
+The other files are only used during the build process and you don't need to deploy them to your website.

 ### Where's the API documentation?
 What API do I need to call to use libjass?